 A researcher who does not provide healthcare is not a covered entity.

-When May a Researcher be a Business Associate?
+When is Researcher be a Business Associate?

 A business associate is a person or entity, who is not a member of a covered entity's workforce who and performs or assists in performing, for or on behalf of a covered entity, a function or activity involving the use or disclosure of individually identifiable health information, or, that provides certain services to a covered entity that involve the use or disclosure of individually identifiable health information.

-Are Researchers Required to Enter into Business Associate Agreements?
+When are Researchers Required to Enter into Business Associate Agreements?

 A researcher that is a covered entity is required to enter into a business associate agreement with a business associate it shares PHI with.
 If a business associate engages in de-identifying PHI, preparing limited data sets, or performs data aggregation, on behalf of a covered entity, the parties need to enter into a business associate agreement.